 This keyboard includes full function and media keys, and its red backlights mean it is visible in the dark.
 The function keys are easily programmable, and this keyboard has a brushed aluminum alloy top case that provides it with extra support and durability.

 The 26 rollover available on this keyboard means multiple keys can be pressed simultaneously.
-The Romer-G mechanical key switch that is the foundation of this keyboard is both responsive and quiet.
+The Romer-G mechanical key switch that is the foundation of this keyboard is both responsive and relatively quiet.
+The switches have a shallow actuation depth and feel similar to dampened Cherry MX switches.

 The Logitech G413 Backlit Mechanical Gaming Keyboard is Windows compatible, including Windows XP.
 This keyboard is not spill-resistant.
 Its USB connector cable is conveniently six feet long.